assafsauer/OpenShift-4.5-NSX-T/Readme.md

 ![Test Image 1](https://github.com/assafsauer/Openshift/blob/master/Screenshot%202020-07-27%20at%2016.08.14.png)

+The idea behind this repository is to simplifiY OCP/UPI installation with NCP (NSX-T 3.0).
+I added terraform automation for NSX-T and replaced the terraform infra automation with GOVC script.
+Some of the benefits of using NSX-T/NCP with OCP:
+* Performance optimization by avoiding double encapsulation and bypassing node TCP/IP stack
+* Service type Load Balancer is realized automatically as NSX Virtual Server
+* Admin Firewall policy enforced per service, per cluster, or across all clusters
+* Distributed Firewall and Distributed Intrusion Detection System per Pod
+* Reliable egress source IP address per OCP Project and per Service
+* Mix of private and routed subnets per OpenShift Project
+* Single pane of glass for OpenShift, Kubernetes, VM , and BM workload
+* Network Quality of Service
+* Service Insertion to redirect traffic between Pods to third party security appliance
+* Visibility and Troubleshooting tools like NSX Traceflow, IPFIX, Port Mirroring, vRNI

 ##  Installation Notes

 * well know issues:
   * conflict with additional VC cluster or WCP.
 * Bootstrap SSL CERT is  valid for 24 hours only
 * use cleanup script to clean NCP objects (cluster destroy wont work)

 ## quick start